TimoIllusion/simple-ai-benchmarking/README.md

    pip install .
    ```

-5. Run `saib-pt` or `saib-tf` in a console with activated environment for tensorflow or pytorch benchmark respectively.
+6. Run `saib-pt` or `saib-tf` in a console with activated environment for tensorflow or pytorch benchmark respectively.

-   NOTE: Alternatively execute `python run_tf.py` for tf benchmark or `python run_pt.py` for pytorch benchmark.
+   Note: Alternatively execute `python run_tf.py` for tf benchmark or `python run_pt.py` for pytorch benchmark.

-## Hardware Acceleration for PyTorch and TensorFlow

-This section shows how to use GPUs for training and inference benchmarking.

-### Setup TensorFlow for NVIDIA GPUs

-1. Create and activate a virtual environment

-2. Run `pip install tensorflow` (`tensorflow<2.11` for windows native) and run `pip list` and check https://www.tensorflow.org/install/source#gpu for the relevant CUDA/cudnn version for your tensorflow version

-3. Install cuda and cudnn with `conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0` (in the case of tensorflow 2.11, CUDA 11.2 and CUDNN 8.1 is needed)

-4. Run `python -c "import tensorflow;print(tensorflow.config.list_physical_devices())"` to check if GPU is available

-### Setup TensorFlow for AMD and Intel GPUs

-For AMD and Intel GPUs, DirectML on Windows and WSL can be used.

-To setup everything, run steps 1-2 from the NVIDIA GPU setup and install the directml requirements with:

-`pip install tensorflow-cpu==2.10.0 tensorflow-directml-plugin`

-See https://github.com/microsoft/tensorflow-directml-plugin for more information.

-Clone repo and run benchmark with `python run_pt.py` or `python run_tf.py`

-### Setup PyTorch for NVIDIA GPUs

-1. Run `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` inside your environment (or check https://pytorch.org/get-started/locally/ for more instructions and options).
-This already comes with CUDA, only NVIDIA drivers are needed to run with gpu.

-2. Run `python -c "import torch;print(torch.cuda.is_available())"`

 ## Publish to AI Benchmark Database